List of Tick-related published material: Chainsaw Vigilante

 Chainsaw Vigilante 1 was released with a silver foil stamped cover and came with three rare variant covers.
 A Chainsaw Vigilante Trade Paperback entitled Chainsaw Vigilante Bonanza was released in December 1996.
 This comic was originally supposed to run 6 issues.
 It was stopped after three issues due to poor sales.

 The Tick New Series

 A bimonthly Tick series which began publication in December 2009, written by Benito Cereno with art by Les McClaine.

 Issues 1-8 of the new series have been released as of 2011.

 The Tick Meets...(100 Series)

 Starting with the epic 100th (collective) issue of the Tick (released summer 2012), a new crossover with a popular indie comic superhero is featured per issue.

-Issue #100 found the Tick meeting Invincible [created by Robert Kirkman] and had a certain sidekick suffer a tragic death.

-The next issue #101 (released October 2012) found the Tick meeting Madman [created by Mike Allred] through more eccentric sci-fi plot devices allowing for the crossover.
-In 2014, an extremely limited edition NEC Comic-Con issue was released, only 750 issues were produced.
-Currently, The Tick issue #102 has yet to be released, it is still set for a presumed TBD 2016/2017 release and will feature yet another heroic (and possibly final) crossover.
+Issue #100 saw the Tick team up with Invincible, while issue #101 (released October 2012) found the Tick meeting Madman.
+In 2014, an extremely limited edition NEC Comic-Con issue was released, only 750 copies of which were produced.